jcastillotx/wordpress-plugin-engine/DEPLOYMENT.md

 This guide covers deploying the Plugin Builder application to a Linux server with PostgreSQL.

+## Setup Wizard

+The application includes a built-in setup wizard that runs automatically on first deployment.
+When you first access the application, you'll be guided through:

+1. Database connection configuration
+2. Database migration setup
+3. Creating your first admin account

+The wizard will delete itself automatically after successful setup, ensuring it only runs once.

 ## Current Architecture

 This application is currently built with Supabase, which provides: